mgreenly/dockerimages/alpine-stack/README.md

 docker run hello-world
 ```

-The image is a very reasonable 10.23 MB.
+The resulting image is a very reasonable 10.23 MB.

 ```
 docker images